Not Sleeping Well? 12 Tips to Get Better Zzzz’s

 Manage your worries

 Exercise certainly helps to manage anxiety and stress.
 But a big challenge to getting to sleep is managing your worries.
-Consider, yoga and meditation as a part of your mental health practice and if it’s unmanageable between the above-mentioned practices, then consider seeing a therapist, as there may be one or more significant stressors that are impacting the quality of your life.
+Consider yoga and meditation as a part of your mental health practice, and if it’s unmanageable between the above-mentioned practices, then consider seeing a therapist, as there may be one or more significant stressors that are impacting the quality of your life.

 Talking to others can help

-I know for myself, that when I have been under unusually great amounts of stress, that the quality of my sleep tends to become a problem.
+I know for myself that when I have been under unusually great amounts of stress, the quality of my sleep tends to become a problem.
 I’ve also found that simply talking to friends, family members, or a colleague can often help turns things around just by unloading some of the tension and worry that often accompany the stresses that almost all of us feel during the course of our lives.
 Relieving some of our stress often helps our ability to enjoy the benefits of sleep.

 Just like you brush your teeth every day and (most likely) put on deodorant, these are everyday steps for good hygiene.
-Good hygiene is daily practices that promote good health.
+Good hygiene is daily practice that promote good health.
 Therefore, why not also have good sleep hygiene practices?

 Create a sleep routine

 If you’re a parent, you know how important a sleep routine is for your child.
 Apply the same philosophy to yourself.
 You are equally worth it – ESPECIALLY if you are having sleep issues.
-Be regular about what you do to prepare yourself for sleep, what time you go to bed and when you wake up.
+Be regular about what you do to prepare yourself for sleep, what time you go to bed, and when you wake up.
 Your body actually craves routine!

 Get mentally prepared

 Plan for your 7-9 hours of sleep.
 You may even need to schedule it for yourself.
 Really think about it.
 Ask yourself, “What time do I need to wake up?” and plan backward from there.
 If you are having sleep or health issues, it’s important that you give sleep a higher priority until you can get your situation under control.
 You owe it to yourself.
-You know when you don’t get enough sleep, you’re not at your best – mentally, physically or emotionally.
+You know when you don’t get enough sleep, you’re not at your best – mentally, physically, or emotionally.
 So schedule it out.

-Arianna Huffington in her book, the Sleep Revolution, recommends that you get into the habit of sleeping in pajamas.
+Arianna Huffington, in her book, the Sleep Revolution, recommends that you get into the habit of sleeping in pajamas.
 Nice ones, preferred.
-Slipping into pajamas, not workout clothes or the clothes you were in the whole day (or plan to be in tomorrow), signals the brain that you, your body and brain, are ready for bed.
+Slipping into pajamas, not workout clothes or the clothes you were in the whole day (or plan to be in tomorrow), signals the brain that you, your body, and brain, are ready for bed.

 Power Down Hour

-An hour before you need to go to sleep, refrain from all electrical devices (computer, tablets, phones, television).
+An hour before you need to go to sleep, refrain from all electrical devices (computers, tablets, phones, television).
 Yeah, I know this is radical thinking in our modern, fast-paced world, but the benefits may just be exactly what you need.

 You may be thinking, “Gee, then what am I to do?”
 (Look, I totally get it, but try it.
 You just may like it.)
 Go old school.
 Take a nice bath or a shower before going to bed.
 Read a book (like a real book, not a digital one).
 Write in a journal (daily gratitudes are a great idea!).
 Feelings of gratitude tend to be calming and reassuring.

 Draw.
 Color.
 Meditate.
 Stretch.
 Drink tea (non-caffeinated, of course).
 Whatever makes you feel relaxed and happy (what a great thing to explore and discover for yourself — what does make you relaxed and happy?!?!).
 Do that.
-But keep it low key.
+But keep it low-key.